Hafez (opera)

-Hafez is a Persian-language opera by Iranian composer Behzad Abdi to a libretto by Behrouz Gharibpour.
+Hafez is a two-act, Persian-language, opera by Iranian composer Behzad Abdi to a libretto by Behrouz Gharibpour.
 It is the second puppet opera by Abdi after the earlier Rumi (2009).
+The opera is based on the Persian mystic poet Hafez and the path towards preserving his writings from the hands of the Persian government.

+The opera is structured into two acts, seven scenes in the first and six scenes in the second.